 Please Harass Me in the Comments

-Still not satisfied with my list of things to do in Barceloneta?
+Still not satisfied with my Barceloneta guide?
 If you need any custom advice be sure to write me in the comments below.
+If I know what you’re out for we can plan your day a lot better.

 And if you’ve already been let me know how it went: what advice do you have for travellers braving it for the first time?